ballerina-platform/ballerina-distribution/examples/tcp-listener/tcp_listener.md

 # TCP service - Send/Receive bytes

-The TCP Listener is used to expose a TCP service over the TCP protocol.
-This sample demonstrates how the TCP socket listener service interacts with the TCP client.
+The TCP listener is used to open up a TCP socket via a specific port.
+It is attached to a TCP service that accepts and serves connections from TCP clients.
+Use a TCP service to establish connections and communicate over TCP protocol.

 ::: code tcp_listener.bal :::